ibm-cloud-docs/EventStreams/monitoring.md

 | `Metric Type` | `counter` |
 | `Value Type`  | `none` |
 | `Segment By` | `Service instance, Service instance name` |
-{: caption="Table 24.
-Missing SNI connections metric metadata" caption-side="bottom"}
+{: caption="Missing SNI connections metric metadata" caption-side="bottom"}

 Ideally this should be zero.
 It indicates clients that are not configured correctly.
 Clients must use the SNI extension for TLS to connect to the service.
 If this value is nonzero, ensure that all clients are at correct level and configured correctly for [SNI](/docs/EventStreams?topic=EventStreams-kafka_using){: external}.